ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Freshness Proof: A claim that includes freshness information must be included, such as a nonce or timestamp.

-  - Requested Components: A list of zero or more components (TAs or other dependencies needed by a TEE) that are requested by some depending app, but which are not currently installed in the TEE.
-    The claims also need to specify for each component, whether the TA binary is needed, or whether the TA binary is already available and only permission to install is needed.

-  - Unneeded Components: A list of zero or more components (TAs or other dependencies needed by a TEE) that are no longer needed by any depending application, but which are currently installed in the TEE, so that the TAM can choose to remove from the TEE if desired.

 # Algorithm and Attestation Agility

 RFC 7696 {{RFC7696}} outlines the requirements to migrate from one